 Audit logs capture access metadata (user, timestamp, event type, device ID, platform, user agent).
 Set retention to permanent.
 This is your primary forensic data source for IR and compliance.

-This is the most significant platform-level security gap in Claude Enterprise today.
+This remains a significant platform-level gap.
 During a security incident, including data exfiltration, prompt injection, or insider threat, you will need conversation content to assess scope and impact.
 Audit logs alone will not give you this.
+Prompts are not logged by the platform and cannot be exported after the fact, so the only conversation-level records you will have are the ones you capture yourself.
 Plan accordingly.

 - Develop a Claude Enterprise IR playbook before you need it.
-Document what data is and is not available, how to export it, and when to escalate to Anthropic support.
+Document what data is and is not available, how to export it, and when to escalate to Anthropic support, including via the "Message the Anthropic team" channel you enabled in Section 1.

 - If you have strict data handling requirements, factor this gap into your risk acceptance process for the platform.